twowheelstogo/lulis-proxy-traefik/README.md

 | identity.example.com   | The Reaction Identity service         |
 | traefik.example.com    | Traefik's admin UI                    |

 Each of your domains will need an `A` DNS record that resolves to your host's IP.
-It's recommend to use DigitalOcean's free [DNS manager](https://www.digitalocean.com/docs/networking/dns/overview/).
+It's recommend to use GCP's [Cloud DNS](https://www.google.com/aclk?sa=l&ai=DChcSEwjD8_uAuePyAhWGh8gKHUuDDToYABAAGgJxdQ&sig=AOD64_3wZqnjfdpUkrIg7Nb65Qyl_4ykmw&q&adurl&ved=2ahUKEwj-v_OAuePyAhXqRTABHVMlA8AQ0Qx6BAgCEAE).
 Further, in order to obtain SSL certificates for your sub-domains, you will need a DNS manager that supports [CAA](https://support.dnsimple.com/articles/caa-record/) records.

-Further, you will need a [DigitalOcean Auth token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) to generate CAA records for your sub-domains.
+Further, you will need a [GCP Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) to generate CAA records for your sub-domains.

 # Automated Server Configuration